OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/Monetization.md

 In this exercise you will deploy resources into your Azure subscription using an ARM template.
 These resources will all share the same resource group.
 They include the three web applications and a SQL server instance with a database.

-### Step 1
+### Step 1: Update ARM parameters file

-- In the project you just downloaded in Exercise 1, Step 2, go to folder `office-add-in-saas-monetization-sample/Deployment_SaaS_Resources/` in your text editor.
+1. In the project you just downloaded in Exercise 1, Step 2, go to folder `office-add-in-saas-monetization-sample/Deployment_SaaS_Resources/` in your text editor.
-- Open the `ARMParameters.json` file and update the following parameters with values you choose.
+2. Open the `ARMParameters.json` file and note the following parameters.
     ```text
         - webAppSiteName
         - webApiSiteName